 COURSE OBJECTIVES: This course is designed to be an introduction to university level physics, specifically for students in Engineering.
-It is assumed that students have mastered or at least been exposed to certain basics in physics (classical physics- forces, Newton's laws, momentum, geometrical optics, waves, etc.), plus some more advanced topics including some quantum physics (the hydrogen atom, energy levels, the electromagnetic spectrum, etc.).
-In this course you will learn concepts and problem solving methods for applications involving periodic motion, oscillations, mechanical waves, sound waves and light (properties, geometrical optics and interference).
+It is assumed that students have mastered or at least been exposed to certain basics in physics (classical physics- forces, Newton's laws, momentum, geometrical optics, waves, etc.).
+In this course students will gain knowledge on wave motion, acoustics, and optics.
+The properties of waves will be discussed.
+The effect of medium on the properties of waves will be covered.
+Students will gain knowledge in the reflection, interference, and diffraction of the waves.
+Students will understand the nature of lenses and their effect on the optical properties.